hrydgard/ppsspp/libretro/README_WINDOWS.txt

 Then use the following in msys:

 cd libretro

+If you have Visual Studio 2017 installed: make platform=windows_msvc2017_desktop_x64 -j32 && cp ppsspp_libretro.* /d/retroarch/cores

-make platform=windows_msvc2019_desktop_x64 -j32 && cp ppsspp_libretro.* /d/retroarch/cores
+If you have Visual Studio 2019 installed: make platform=windows_msvc2019_desktop_x64 -j32 && cp ppsspp_libretro.* /d/retroarch/cores

+If you have Visual Studio 2022 installed: make platform=windows_msvc2022_desktop_x64 -j32 && cp ppsspp_libretro.* /d/retroarch/cores

 Note that the latter part copies the DLL/PDB into wherever retroarch reads it from.
 Might need to adjust the path, and adjust -j32 depending on your number of logical CPUs - might not need that many threads (or you might need more...).